A topic from the subject of Biochemistry in Chemistry.

 • Gene Expression Regulation: Transcriptional or translational control of gene expression can regulate the synthesis of specific enzymes.

-• Importance: Catalysis and regulation are crucial for efficient functioning of biochemical pathways, maintaining metabolic balance, and responding to environmental changes.
+• Importance: Catalysis and regulation are crucial for the efficient functioning of biochemical pathways, maintaining metabolic balance, and responding to environmental changes.

 Main Concepts: